-- details of the property, including the street address - transaction details (e.g. purchase price and type of sale); and - personal information, namely the names and service addresses of the vendors and purchasers.
+- details of the property, including the street address - > transaction details (e.g. purchase price and type of sale); and - > personal information, namely the names and service addresses of the vendors and purchasers.

 The 'service address' is the address nominated by the property owner for the receipt of official correspondence, such as Council rates notices, and may differ from the property's street address.
 Investor-owned as distinct from owner-occupied properties will frequently have service addresses different to the property's street address.
+A service address may be, for example, a street address, a PO Box, or an email address.

-The use of other transaction details, such as the sale price of properties are not restricted by the Code.
+The use of other transaction details, such as the sale price of properties, are not restricted by the Code.